Foreign Investment in Indonesia

 consulting work in the field of electrical power installation or maintenance of electrical power installation with the value at least Rp10.000.000.000,- (ten billion rupiah).

-Representative office of foreign electric power support services shall:
+The representative office of foreign electric power support services is mandated to :

 -